sanginovs/WorldChat/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them

 ### Installing

-You can simply run(source setup.sh) the [setup.sh](setup.sh) file which installs all the libraries listed in [requirments.txt][requirments.txt] file in a  virtual environment.
+You can simply run(source setup.sh) the [setup.sh](setup.sh) file which installs all the libraries listed in [requirments.txt](requirments.txt) file in a  virtual environment.

 ## Running the program